Maurya Empire: Unrest and warfare in the Punjab

-Meanwhile, Alexander the Great was leading his Indian campaigns and ventured into Punjab.
+Alexander the Great was leading his Indian campaigns and ventured into Punjab.
 His army mutinied at the Beas River and refused to advance farther eastward when confronted by another army.
 Alexander returned to Babylon and re-deployed most of his troops west of the Indus River.
-Soon after Alexander died in Babylon in 323 BCE, his empire fragmented into independent kingdoms led by his generals.
+Soon after Alexander died in Babylon in 323 BCE, his empire fragmented into independent kingdoms ruled by his generals.